lildude/TwitterArchiveToGithubPages/README.md

 1. Select the `TwitterService.gs` file from the list on the left.
 1. Copy the big long string that occurs `https://script.google.com/macros/d/[  HERE  ]/edit?usp=drive_web` and paste it into the `projectKey` field replacing the value already there.
 1. Go to https://apps.twitter.com and register a new app.
 There's no need to enter a valid callback URL, but you should set one.
 I used `http://localhost/foo`.
 Set the permissions to read-only, just to be safe.
 Take note of the consumer key and secret.
 1. Go to https://github.com/settings/applications/new and register a new OAuth app.
-Use the URL you noted in step 2, but end it with `/exec`.
-Take note of the Client ID and Client Secret.
+Copy the entire URL in step 4 and replace `edit?usp=drive_web` with `callback` and use this as the OAuth callback URL.
+Save your application and take note of the Client ID and Client Secret.
 1. Back on Google, go to File -> Project properties -> Script properties and add the following keys:

   `tw_consumerKey` = [the Twitter consumer key from step 3]